OB Pier and Tide Pools | Page 4 | Ocean Beach San Diego CA

 The Ocean Beach Municipal Pier, one of the most visited landmarks in San Diego County, was officially christened and introduced to eager San Diegans on July 2, 1966.
 Over 7,000 of San Diego's then 600,000 residents showed up to celebrate the opening, including local politicians Mayor Frank Curran and California Governor Edmund G. "Pat" Brown who had the honor of cutting the ribbon.

 The OB Pier was not the first attempt at providing OB residents a place to fish.
-Prior to the completion of the pier, a bridge had been constructed in 1915 across the mouth of Mission Bay, which extended from the north end of Bacon Street to what is now the dunes of Mission Bay.
+Before the completion of the pier, a bridge had been constructed in 1915 across the mouth of Mission Bay, which extended from the north end of Bacon Street to what is now the dunes of Mission Bay.
 This bridge, which was 1,500 feet long, was mainly built so residents could travel from Voltaire to Mission Beach.
 Soon after its construction, local fishermen thought they had finally found a place to fish.
-Though the bridge served its primary purpose as a means of transportation for local residents, it proved to be a poor solution for the town's fishermen.
+Though the bridge served its primary purpose as a means of transportation for residents, it proved to be a poor solution for the town's fishermen.
 When safety concerns and issues with flood control eventually resulted in the bridge becoming derelict and ultimately demolished., San Diegans were promised a replacement for the tourists and fishermen who enjoyed it.
 Construction began on another fishing option – a steel pier at the foot of Del Monte Avenue – in the early 1940s.
 Due to World War II steel shortages, construction was halted, and the pier was never completed.
-In 1966, the city finally came through on its promise and opened what is now the OB Pier at the foot of Niagara, a location proven better suited for tourists and anglers alike.
+In 1966, the city finally came through on its promise and opened what is now the OB Pier at the foot of Niagara, a location that proved better suited for tourists and anglers alike.

 Tide Pools